yinyanfr/comic-dl/README.md

   -c, --cookie            Optional (but recommanded): Provide the path to a text file that contains your cookie.
   -f, --from              Optional: Starting chapter when downloading a serie, default to 0.
   -h, --help              Output usage information
+  -i, --info              Optional: Generate ComicInfo.xml.
   -m, --max-title-length  Optional: restrict the length of title as the folder name.
   -n, --name              Optional: Proride the serie title and override the folder name.
-  -o, --output            Optional: The path where downloaded files are saved (default to .).
+  -o, --output            Optional: The path where downloaded files are saved (default to .), setting this flag when using list will save a ComicInfo.xml to the path.
   -r, --retry             Optional: Automatically re-download chapters with failed images.
   -s, --slience           Optional: Silence the console output.
   -T, --timeout           Optional: Override the default 10s request timeout.